cgrindel/rules_swift_package_manager/README.md

 - The `module_index.json` maps module names to targets that provide a module with that name.
 This file is used by `swift_package` and the Gazelle plugin to resolve dependencies.

+### 8. Everyday Tasks

+You are ready to start coding.
+The following are a few tips to consider as you work with your
+repository:

+- When you add or remove source files, run `bazel run //:update_build_files`.
+This will create/update the Bazel build files in your project.
+It is designed to be fast and unobtrusive.
+- When you add or remove an external dependency, run `bazel run //:swift_update_repos`.
+This will resolve the changes to your transitive dependencies and regenerate your `Package.resolved` and `module_index.json`.
+- If things do not appear to be working properly, run the following in this order:
+  - `bazel run //:swift_update_repos`
+  - `bazel run //:update_build_files`
+- Do yourself a favor and create a Bazel target (e.g., `//:tidy`) that runs your repository maintenance targets (e.g., `//:swift_update_repos`, `//:update_build_files`, formatting utilities) in the proper order.
+If you are looking for an easy way to do set this up, check out the [`//:tidy` declaration in this repository](BUILD.bazel) and the documentation for the [tidy] macro.

 ## Future Work